-(5) Where any harm or damage is caused to the environment or biological diversity, compensation shall include the cost of reinstatement, rehabilitation, clean-up measures and restoration which are incurred and where applicable, the costs of preventative measures, and any person to whom the harm or damage is caused.

-- (6) Liability under this section shall also extend to- - (a) any harm or damage caused directly or indirectly by the prospecting, exploration, mining production operations or mineral processing, smelting or refining operations to the economy or social cultural conditions of an area or community; - (b) any negative impact on the livelihood or indigenous knowledge systems or technologies of any community; - (c) any disruption or damage to any production or agricultural system; - (d) any reduction in yields of the local community; - (e) any air, water or soil contamination or damage to biological diversity; or - (f) any other consequential disorder.
+- (5) Where any harm or damage is caused to the environment or biological diversity, compensation shall include the cost of reinstatement, rehabilitation, clean-up measures and restoration which are incurred and where applicable, the costs of preventative measures, and compensation to any person to whom the harm or damage is caused. - (6) Liability under this section shall also extend to- - (a) any harm or damage caused directly or indirectly by the prospecting, exploration, mining production operations or mineral processing, smelting or refining operations to the economy or social cultural conditions of an area or community; - (b) any negative impact on the livelihood or indigenous knowledge systems or technologies of any community; - (c) any disruption or damage to any production or agricultural system; - (d) any reduction in yields of the local community; - (e) any air, water or soil contamination or damage to biological diversity; or - (f) any other consequential disorder.

-191. Power to recover costs in event of urgent remedial measures
+164. Power to recover costs in event of urgent remedial measures

-(1) Where any prospecting, exploration, mining or processing, smelting or refining operation causes or results in ecological degradation, pollution or environmental damage which may be harmful to human health or the environment and requires urgent remedial measures, the Director may direct the holder of the mineral right to-

-- (a) investigate, evaluate, assess and report on the impact of any pollution or ecological degradation; - (b) take such measures as may be specified in the directive; and - (c) complete such measures before a date specified in the directive.
+- (1) Where any prospecting, exploration, mining or processing, smelting or refining operation causes or results in ecological degradation, pollution or environmental damage which may be harmful to human health or the environment and requires urgent remedial measures, the Minister may direct the holder of the mineral right to- - (a) investigate, evaluate, assess and report on the impact of any pollution or ecological degradation;

-(2) Where the holder fails to comply with a directive issued under subsection (1), the Director may take such measures as may be necessary to protect the health and well-being of any affected person. to remedy ecological degradation or stop pollution of the environment at the cost of the mineral rights or licence holder.

-(3) Before the Director implements any measure, he or she shall afford the holder an opportunity to undertake such measures.

-(4) The Director may recover an amount equal to the funds necessary to fully implement the measures from the holder or a mineral right or licence concerned.
+- (b) take such measures as may be specified in the directive; and - (c) complete such measures before a date specified in the directive. - (2) Where the holder fails to comply with a directive issued under subsection (1), the Minister may take such measures as may be necessary to protect the health and well-being of any affected person, to remedy ecological degradation or stop pollution of the environment at the cost of the mineral rights or licence holder. - (3) Before the Minister implements any measure, he or she shall afford the holder an opportunity to undertake such measures. - (4) The Minister may recover an amount equal to the funds necessary to fully implement the measures from the holder of a mineral right or licence concerned.

-192. Suspension of operations
+165. Suspension of operations

-(1) The holder of a mineral right may apply to the Director for suspension of operations under a mineral right and provide a clear justification for the proposed suspension at least thirty days prior to the proposed date of suspension.

-(3) The suspension of operations under subsection (2) shall not exceed six months and the holder may apply in writing to the Director for extension for a further period not exceeding twelve months.
+- (1) The holder of a mineral right may apply to the Minister for suspension of operations under a mineral right and provide a clear justification for the proposed suspension at least thirty days prior to the proposed date of suspension. - (2) Where the holder is unable to give the required notice as provided under subsection (1) for reasons beyond the holder's control or where there is need to protect human health, the environment or property and the holder suspends operations of a mineral right, the holder shall, within three days of the suspension, notify the Minister. - (3) The suspension of operations under subsection (2) shall not exceed six months and the holder may apply in writing to the Minister for extension for a further period not exceeding twelve months.

-shall, within three days of the suspension notify the Director.

-(4) On receiving the notification under subsection (2), or on the Director becoming aware of a suspension of operations, the Director shall cause the matter to be investigated and shall, subject to any requirement contained in the mineral right-

-- (a) give approval for the suspension; or - (b) direct the holder of the mineral right to resume full operations of the mineral right by a specified date.

-(5) Approval of suspension may be given subject to conditions that the Director may on the advice of the Directorate and any other relevant ministry, department or agency determine.
+- (4) On receiving the notification under subsection (2), or on the Minister becoming aware of a suspension of operations, the Minister shall cause the matter to be investigated and shall, subject to any requirement contained in the mineral right- - (a) give approval for the suspension; or - (b) direct the holder of the mineral right to resume full operations under the mineral right by a specified date. - (5) Approval of suspension may be given subject to conditions that the Minister may on the advice of the Directorate and any other relevant ministry, department or agency determine.

-193. Wasteful mining and treatment practices
+166. Wasteful mining and treatment practices